clkim/DeepLearningPython35/README.md

 Install just Git; you should not need to install git-credential-osxkeychain helper.)

 ### How to download Docker software
-In software engineering parlance, a _container_ packages up code and all its dependencies into a standard unit of software so that the application can run quickly and reliably from one computing environment to another.
 Docker is a very popular container technology.
 The containers run on _Docker Engine_.

 Estimated time: 15 mins.